dapatrut/Intro_in_python/README.md

-#### Here are my homework from the courses I took, "Intro to Python" from IT Factory.
+#### Here are all my homeworks from the courses I made, "Intro to Python" from IT Factory.